 Hearing loss is a common condition among adults in the United States.
 Age-related hearing loss—presbycusis—which occurs gradually across one’s lifetime, is one of the leading conditions that affects older and elderly adults.
 Statistics reported by the Hearing Loss Association of America show that an estimated one in three adults in the U.S. aged 65 to 74 experience hearing loss, making this condition third only to heart disease and arthritis.
-The NIDCD provides similar data, adding that almost 50 percent of adults 75 years old and older have hearing difficulties.
+The NIDCD provides similar data, adding that almost 50 percent of adults 75 years old and older

 When hearing declines with age, it’s usually a gradual loss that affects both ears equally.
 There may be many reasons people experience a reduced ability to listen, including changes in the inner ear, middle ear, or nerve pathways between the ear and brain.
 Medications and medical conditions can also contribute to hearing loss.